 You make a charitable gift and you and/or someone you designate can receive lifetime income.
 The remainder goes to CFNRV upon your passing, potentially reducing and deferring capital gains tax and reducing probate costs and estate taxes.

-Giving through a Charitable Remainder Trust allows you to receive income for the rest of your life, with the remainder at death being placed into a charitable fund.
-A charitable remainder trust offers a gift to our Community Foundation without loss of income and provides a current income tax deduction for a future gift.
-There are a variety of types of CRT’s including those that provide a fixed dollar amount to the donor, those that provide a percentage, and pooled income options set up by a charity that allow for multiple donors to contribute.
+Giving through a Charitable Remainder Trust (CRT) allows you to receive income for the rest of your life, with the remainder at death being placed into a charitable fund.
+It offers a gift to our Community Foundation without loss of income and provides a current income tax deduction for a future gift.
+There are a variety of types of CRTs including those that provide a fixed dollar amount to the donor, those that provide a percentage, and pooled income options set up by a charity that allow for multiple donors to contribute.
 The value of the gift is based on current market value without triggering a taxable capital gain.
 A charitable remainder trust offers income at a desired percentage without regard to current investment return.

 Naming the Community Foundation as a beneficiary of your insurance policy enables you to create a charitable legacy without invading cash and other assets designated for your heirs.